History of Oak Park and River Forest High School: 1921–1940

-1941-1960
+1941–1960

 With the outbreak of World War II, OPRF opened its doors to a University of Illinois sponsored war industries college to educate men and women in skills needed to perform in necessary industries.

 At least as early as 1940, interest was shown in opening a second high school for the town of River Forest.
-In 1946, approval was given for River Forest to form their own high school district.
+In 1946, approval was given for River Forest to form its own high school district.
 By 1949, River Forest was still a separate district, but had not begun to build a high school, forcing the district to pay tuition for each student still attending Oak Park High School.
 In late May 1949, petitions were presented asking for a referendum to reunite the two districts, with the county superintendent announcing that the reunited school district would officially become Consolidated High School District 200 when the vote from both districts favored reunification.
 The successful election resulted in the call for the election of a new school board.

 The 1940s saw still more lecturers and performers come to the school for various functions.
-12 October 1942 saw a talk on "Liberty vs. Oppression" by Ève Curie, the daughter and biographer of Marie Curie.
-Carmen Amaya and her band of dancers performed 16 October 1942.
-Soprano Helen Jepson performed on 24 March 1944.
-Actress Ilka Chase gave a talk on 21 April 1944.
-11 October 1944 saw a performance by magician Harlan Tarbell.
-Hypnotist and "mind reader" Dr. Franz Polgar was the entertainment at the school on 25 April 1945.
+October 12, 1942 saw a talk on "Liberty vs. Oppression" by Ève Curie, the daughter and biographer of Marie Curie.
+Carmen Amaya and her band of dancers performed October 16, 1942.
+Soprano Helen Jepson performed on March 24, 1944.
+Actress Ilka Chase gave a talk on April 21, 1944.
+October 11, 1944 saw a performance by magician Harlan Tarbell.
+Hypnotist and "mind reader" Dr. Franz Polgar was the entertainment at the school on April 25, 1945.
 In March 1946, the school hosted a two-day conference to discuss the future of the Soviet Union in world affairs which was chaired by William McGovern and Maynard C. Krueger.
-Eugene List performed on piano on 29 October 1946.
-Will Durant, philosopher and historian, gave a lecture on 17 October 1949.
+Eugene List performed on piano on October 29, 1946.
+Will Durant, philosopher and historian, gave a lecture on October 17, 1949.